Faxter/fx-nono/README.md

 ## feature ideas
-* use thicker border lines every five cells for easier reading
 * display cell states with sprites instead of plain colour
 * saving/loading progress in personal save file
 * highlight rows and columns with contradiction on failed verification